Jendnice/To_Have_And_To_Honeymoon/notes.md

 ** Move some of the "render new experience" pieces into experience.js.
 (At least some of it likely belongs there.)

+** Add DOM color change for when button/submit/delete/add experience are pointed at by mouse.
+(Not clicked, but mouse scroll.
+See prev. lab for examples.)

 ** Update both new forms to have text areas instead of one input line (?)

 ** Look at project specs and check everything.
 (JSON ES6 for fetch, etc.)

 ** Back to list above and continue from there.

+** Maybe add alphabetize/sort to locations.
+Could maybe do this through serializer when Location.all is called?

+** Delete style.js file, and where it's linked into bottom of index.html, if you're not using it.

 ** CLEAN UP unnecessary and unused code (all js files, index.html file)